 In reading instruction, students move into book clubs where all students learn to analyze characters, plot, setting, author's purpose, etc. and discuss these elements with their peers.
 The foundations of writing have been learned and students now continue to hone their skills by writing more complex texts.
 Grammar and vocabulary are strengthened through this writing process.

 Math is rigorous with plenty of time for students to ask questions.
-In seventh grade, a flipped classroom model is used.
-Students watch a video of a math lesson for homework.
-In class they work on math problems and get teacher assistance for the more difficult concepts.
+In class students work on math problems and get teacher assistance for the more difficult concepts.
 Eighth grade students will take pre-algebra or algebra 1 depending on their test scores and previous math performance.

 The social studies curriculum covers ancient civilizations, world geography and history and US history.
 Class discussions, projects and activities are used to present the concepts being taught.